Arithmetic subspaces of moduli spaces of rank one local systems: Introduction

-\item[2)] each such $T$ is a motivic subtorus. \end{itemize} \end{theorem} { The condition on weights in Theorem~\ref{thm:main} is optimal in the sense that the weight zero part of $\Pi_\QQ$ describes the fundamental group of the graph of the configuration of irreducible components of $X$.
+\item[2)] each such $T$ is a motivic subtorus. \end{itemize} \end{theorem} { The condition on weights in Theorem~\ref{thm:main} is optimal in the sense that the weight zero part of $\Pi_\QQ$ describes the homology of the dual complex of the configuration of irreducible components of $X$.
 For example if $X$ is a rational double point curve defined over $\QQ$, with normalization $X'\to X$ such that the two points above the node are still rational, then ${\rm Hom}_{\rm cont} ( \pi, \QQpp^\times) =\overline \ZZ_p^\times$ on which $G$ acts as the identity, and So taking $S$ to be the image by $\varphi$ of a non-torsion element in $ \overline \ZZ_p^\times $ yields a counter-example.

 Note that by the characterization of motivic subtori in Proposition~\ref{prop:mot}, the converse of Theorem~\ref{thm:main} also holds, i.e.\ for a closed subset $S\subset \Mg^\Pi_{\QQp}$ satisfying 1) and 2) of the theorem there exists an open subgroup of $G$ stabilizing $\varphi^{-1}(S)$.